-- 6. Whisk the egg whites by hand in an impeccably clean bowl or in the bowl of a stand mixer until stiff peaks form.
+- 6. In a separate bowl, beat the egg whites until stiff peaks form.
 This can take several minutes.
+Stay calm and keep beating.
 Using a spatula, gently fold the whites into the batter.

 - 7. Spoon the batter evenly into the pan.
 Bake for 35 to 40 minutes, until the cake is golden and firm to the touch.

-- 8. Remove the cake from the oven and let it cool it in the pan for 10 minutes.
-Set a wire rack on a rimmed baking sheet and turn out the cake so the smooth bottom is facing up, and cool until warm.
+- 8. Remove the cake from the oven and let it cool it in the pan on a wire rack for 10 minutes.

 - Make the lime glaze